-Always erect the table upside down due to a finger trap hazard being present at the base of the hinge/leg (Fig 1/2).
+Always erect the table upside down due to a finger trap hazard being present at the base of the hinge/ leg (Fig 1/2).
 When erected the right way up the weight of the legs will cause them to fall into place.
 This action poses a finger trap hazard in and around the hinge.

-HEKI ROOF LIGHTS
+ROOF LIGHTS

-Using the Heki 2 roof light 153

-Using the Midi/Mini Heki 154

-Using the Mini Heki S 155
+Using the Midi/Mini Heki Using the Mini Heki S 150